hashicorp/terraform/website/docs/registry/modules/use.html.md

 ## Using Modules

-The Terraform Registry is integrated directly into Terraform.
-This makes it easy to reference any module in the registry.
-The syntax for referencing a registry module is `<NAMESPACE>/<NAME>/<PROVIDER>`.
+The Terraform Registry is integrated directly into Terraform, so a Terraform configuration can refer to any module published in the registry.
+The syntax for specifying a registry module is `<NAMESPACE>/<NAME>/<PROVIDER>`.
 For example:
 `hashicorp/consul/aws`.

 ~> **Note:** Module registry integration was added in Terraform v0.10.6, and full versioning support in v0.11.0.